If you’re currently struggling to get your baby to sleep in their bassinet, don’t lose hope.

-Back positioners are always a solid no when it comes to sleep safety because when your baby can roll over onto their side, the positioner becomes a suffocation risk.
+Back positioners are always a solid no for sleep safety because when your baby can roll over onto their side, the positioner becomes a suffocation risk.
 This takes away every benefit the product claims to have for your child.

 Wedges used to help with acid reflux are also often not safe for your baby because most of them are meant to go on top of your baby’s crib or bassinet mattress, causing the same hazards that sleep positioners do.

-It’s important your baby gets an adequate amount of sleep to help them grow and develop — but you need sleep too!
-That’s why sleeping in the bassinet is the safest and best option for both of you.
+Your baby must get an adequate amount of sleep to help them grow and develop — but you need sleep too!
+That’s why sleeping in the bassinet is the safest and best option.

 By trying things like creating a sleep routine, rocking them to sleep, and following safety rules, you can help your little one adjust to sleeping close by without relying on you for comfort.